Autodesk (NASDAQ:ADSK) Releases FY 2022 Earnings Guidance

-Several equities research analysts recently weighed in on the company.
-Stifel Nicolaus dropped their target price on Autodesk from $370.00 to $340.00 and set a buy rating for the company in a report on Thursday.
-Morgan Stanley dropped their price objective on Autodesk from $334.00 to $324.00 and set an equal weight rating for the company in a research note on Thursday.
-Rosenblatt Securities lifted their target price on shares of Autodesk from $320.00 to $355.00 and gave the stock a buy rating in a research note on Tuesday, August 24th.
-Barclays increased their price target on shares of Autodesk from $340.00 to $370.00 and gave the company an overweight rating in a research report on Tuesday, August 24th.
-Finally, KeyCorp boosted their price objective on shares of Autodesk from $345.00 to $365.00 and gave the company an overweight rating in a research report on Thursday, August 19th.
-One investment analyst has rated the stock with a sell rating, five have issued a hold rating and eleven have given a buy rating to the company’s stock.
-According to MarketBeat.com, Autodesk presently has an average rating of Buy and a consensus price target of $330.11.
+ADSK has been the subject of several research reports.
+Zacks Investment Research raised Autodesk from a sell rating to a hold rating and set a $324.00 price objective for the company in a research report on Wednesday, July 28th.
+Stifel Nicolaus decreased their price target on shares of Autodesk from $370.00 to $340.00 and set a buy rating on the stock in a research report on Thursday, September 2nd.
+Guggenheim reaffirmed a hold rating on shares of Autodesk in a research report on Monday.
+Canaccord Genuity increased their target price on shares of Autodesk from $260.00 to $295.00 and gave the company a buy rating in a research note on Thursday, August 26th.
+Finally, Mizuho restated a buy rating and set a $350.00 price target (down from $370.00) on shares of Autodesk in a research note on Thursday, September 2nd.
+One analyst has rated the stock with a sell rating, six have assigned a hold rating and eleven have given a buy rating to the company.
+Based on data from MarketBeat.com, Autodesk currently has a consensus rating of Buy and a consensus price target of $330.11.

-In other Autodesk news, CEO Andrew Anagnost sold 23,957 shares of the firm’s stock in a transaction that occurred on Thursday, August 26th.
-The shares were sold at an average price of $315.44, for a total transaction of $7,556,996.08.
-The sale was disclosed in a filing with the Securities & Exchange Commission, which is available at this link.
-0.11% of the stock is currently owned by corporate insiders.
+In related news, CEO Andrew Anagnost sold 2,434 shares of Autodesk stock in a transaction dated Thursday, September 2nd.
+The stock was sold at an average price of $286.18, for a total value of $696,562.12.
+The sale was disclosed in a document filed with the Securities & Exchange Commission, which is available through this hyperlink.
+0.11% of the stock is owned by corporate insiders.

 About Autodesk